 We usually meet on the 2nd and 4th Tuesday/Wednesdays of each month with the exception of months with five Wednesdays, in which we then meet on the 3rd and 5th Tuesday/Wednesdays.
 Contact Nicole Stahl for more information.

 Check out this great feature from KQED’s California Report around Thanksgiving 2013: Dinner with Grace and our blog posts which include sample menus and explain the process of putting together the dinners.

-Dinner with Grace volunteers help cook the meal on Tuesday and/or serve residents in their supportive housing on Wednesday.
+Dinner with Grace volunteers prepare and cook the meal on Tuesday and/or serve residents in their supportive housing on Wednesday.
 Newcomers are always welcome to join us in a supportive and fun environment!

-Right now we’re recruiting volunteer lead chefs to fill out our rotation The primary duties of this role are: menu planning, recipe scale-up, and direction of the Tuesday night cooking crew.
-Some kitchen experience is necessary.
+We’re also currently recruiting Volunteer Lead Chefs to fill out our rotation.
+The primary duties of this role include: menu planning, recipe scale-up and direction of the Tuesday night cooking crew.
+Some prior kitchen experience is necessary.
 We have resources and example recipes to share and support from previous volunteers in the role.
 Please email email@example.com if you’re interested and want to find out more.
 We’d love to hear from you!